McConnell says there's 'no place in the Republican Party' for racism amid Rep. Steve King controversy

 In 2013, he commented that while he has some sympathy for some illegal immigrants, "they aren't all valedictorians, they weren't all brought in by their parents -- for everyone who's a valedictorian, there's another 100 out there who weigh 130 pounds and they've got calves the size of cantaloupes because they're hauling 75 pounds of marijuana across the desert."

+"I think Steve King’s comments are his own and his exclusively and what he said was reprehensible and ought to lead to his resignation from Congress," Sen. Mitt Romney, R-Utah, said following McConnell's statement.
+"Our Senate leader also said today that Steve King ought to find a different line of work.
+I think he’s absolutely right.
+I think it’s very clear that the party leadership is unified that Steve King is out of bounds and that he should no longer be serving in Congress.”

-McConnell’s repudiation of King’s remarks comes one day after House Minority Leader Kevin McCarthy, R-Calif., announced disciplinary action against King.
-The two met on Monday but didn't immediately comment on what was discussed.
+McConnell’s repudiation of King’s remarks comes one day after House Minority Leader Kevin McCarthy, R-Calif., said he would pursue disciplinary action against King.
+The two met Monday evening.
+Afterward, McCarthy requested a meeting of the House steering committee, which works with committee assignments, to discuss potential action against King.

-That meeting came just hours after Rep. Bobby Rush, R-Ill., introduced a resolution to censure King.
+That meeting came just hours after Reps.
+Bobby Rush, D-Ill., and Tim Ryan, D-Ohio introduced separate censure resolutions against King.
+Censure is one of three formal modes of punishment in the House.
+It is more severe than a reprimand, but not as severe as expulsion.
+The House has only censured 23 members in history, most recently, former Rep. Charlie Rangel, D-N.Y., in December 2010.

 CLICK HERE TO GET THE FOX NEWS APP